calculix/CalculiX-Examples/README.md

 * Hardware Open GL does not work
 * Multithreading does not work.
+* Avoid working in folders shared with the host system.
+In series

 These are not relevant for simple educational models but are definitely relevant for serious work.